rabbitmq/rabbitmq-website/site/install-debian.md

 decisions have to be made.
 One is determining the distribution name.
 It often matches the Debian or Ubuntu release used:

- * `jammy` for Ubuntu 23.04
  * `jammy` for Ubuntu 22.04
  * `focal` for Ubuntu 20.04
- * `bionic` for Ubuntu 18.04
- * `buster` for Debian Buster, Bullseye, and Sid
+ * `bullseye` for Debian Bullseye

-Not all distributions are covered (indexed).
+However, not all distributions are covered (indexed).

 For example, freshly released ones usually won't be recognized by the package hosting services.
-But there are good news: since the package indexed for these distributions is the same, any reasonably recent distribution name would suffice in practice.
+But there are good news: since **the package indexed for these distributions is the same**, any reasonably recent distribution name would suffice in practice.
-For example, users of Debian Sid or Debian Bullseye can both use `bullseye` for distribution name.
+For example, users of Debian Bookworm or Debian Bullseye can both use `bullseye` for distribution name.

-Below is a table of OS release and distribution names that should be used with the RabbitMQ apt repository on PackageCloud.
+Below is a table of OS release and distribution names that should be used with the Cloudsmith mirror repository.

 | Release         | Distribution |
 |-----------------|--------------|